caresppen/UsedCarsAppraiser/notebooks/models/models.md

-Please, find models for this project under "Releases" in github.
+Please, find models for this project under "Releases" on GitHub.